Memory effects, arches and polar defect ordering at the cross-over from wet to dry active nematics: Trails and arches

-The flow field and director field around $-1/2$ defects in the high and low friction regimes is represented in Fig. \ref{minushalf}.
-As shown by this figure, in the high friction regime, the three fold symmetry of the flows around $-1/2$ defects is broken by the arch structures.
-Interestingly, this allows the $-1/2$ defects to also perform directed motion, anti-parallel to the arches.
-(See Movie $6$).\\
+The flow field and director field around $-1/2$ defects in the high and low friction regimes is represented in Fig.~\ref{minushalf}.
+As shown by this figure, in the high friction regime, the three fold symmetry of the flows around $-1/2$ defects is broken by the arch structures at large distances and, as a result, the active flow moves the $-1/2$ defects anti-parallel to the arches (See Movie $7$).
+In Fig.~\ref{minushalf}(g) we compare the average director field around $-1/2$ defects in the low and high friction regimes (shown in red and black, respectively).
+This shows that arches break the symmetry of the $-1/2$ defects at large distances but do not change the average director field close to the centre of the defects.
+To show this more clearly, in Fig.~\ref{minushalf}(h), we plot the average direction of the director field on a circle with radius $r_0$ around the $-1/2$ .
+In active turbulence, the shape of $-1/2$ defects does not change by increasing the radius from $r_0=5$ to $r_0=10$.
+However, in the large friction regime, the shape of defects is similar to active turbulence at small distances ($r_0=10$) but deviates from it at larger distances ($r_0=10$). \\

 We next show that this data is in agreement with a linear stability analysis, and then demonstrate the coexistence of arch and nematic steady states.